Overview

 Long-term use of high doses of opioids has been linked to more serious health problems, such as depression, absent periods in women, and erectile dysfunction in men.

-The benefits of using opioids may sometimes outweigh the risks, but unfortunately these medications are often not very effective in CRPS.
+The benefits of using opioids may sometimes outweigh the risks, but unfortunately these medicines are often not very effective in treating CRPS.

 Long-term use of high doses is generally not recommended, although exceptions may be made in a small number of cases under the care of a pain specialist.